glenndehaan/ikea-tradfri-coap-docs/README.md

 How can you communicate to your Ikea tradfri gateway/hub through coap-client.
 Tested with Tradfri hub version 1.3.0014, 1.8.0025 and 1.12.0.

+> Note: After 3 Years of rocking Ikea tradfri hardware I gave up.
+After several bugs/crashes and even several hardware failures I switched to Philips Hue (yes yes I know you get what you paid for, but waking up in the middle of the night because all lights turned on since there was a firmware update running was not fun anymore).
+However, I will still try to maintain these docs as much as possible, and I will also still look at new issues created on this repository to help here I can.
+So if you have more information you want me to add into this guide don't hesitate to open an issue, And I'm happy to add it to the docs.

 ## Table of Contents
 * [Ikea Tradfri CoAP Docs](#ikea-tradfri-coap-docs)
     * [Table of Contents](#table-of-contents)